ummehumaera1-droid/Data_Analysis_Dashboard/README.md

 - Total Orders
 - Total Quantity Sold
 - Profit Margin
-How does month-over-month (MoM) growth change over time?
+2. How does month-over-month (MoM) growth change over time?
-Which metrics are increasing or decreasing?
+- Which metrics are increasing or decreasing?
-What is the annual sales trend?
+3. What is the annual sales trend?
-Which months have the highest and lowest sales?
+- Which months have the highest and lowest sales?
-Which products generate the highest sales?
+4. Which products generate the highest sales?
-Identify top-performing and low-performing products How do sales vary by location?
+- Identify top-performing and low-performing products
-Which states contribute the most revenue?
+5. How do sales vary by location?
-Who are the top buyers based on sales amount?
+- Which states contribute the most revenue?
-Identify high-value customers
+6. Who are the top buyers based on sales amount?
-How does revenue differ across age groups?
+- Identify high-value customers
-Which age group contributes the most?
+7. How does revenue differ across age groups?
-What is the purchase behavior based on price groups?
+- Which age group contributes the most?
-High-value vs low-value purchases
+8. What is the purchase behavior based on price groups?
-How does revenue vary by gender?
+- High-value vs low-value purchases
-Contribution of Male, Female, and Others
+9. How does revenue vary by gender?
-Which payment methods are most used?
+- Contribution of Male, Female, and Others
-Cash, Credit Card, Debit Card, Mobile Payment
+10. Which payment methods are most used?
-🎯 Objective
+- Cash, Credit Card, Debit Card, Mobile Payment